cdervis/Polly/README.md

 - **Modern C++**: Improved C++ types and containers, providing an ergonomic API and safety guarantees by default.

-- **Modern 2D Renderer**: Efficient 2D rendering using the platform's native graphics API, such as Vulkan and Metal.
+- **Modern 2D Renderer**: Efficient 2D rendering using the platform's native graphics API such as Direct3D, OpenGL and Metal.

 - **Audio**: Easy-to-use audio API, including faders and channels for playback control.